MengeCrowdSim/Menge/doc/mengeDetails/impl_pedModel.md

 Each attribute of the tag `TagName` will be passed into this function (as a parameter-value pair of strings).
 The `setExpParam` function should test the parameter name, making sure it is expected, and confirm that the value is consistent with expectations.
 If the parameter is expected and the string value is acceptable, it should return true, otherwise return false.

 It is recommended that the global parameters be stored as static members of the simulator.
-This is a reasonable choice because Menge will only instantiate one Simulator at a time.
+This is a reasonable choice because %Menge will only instantiate one Simulator at a time.
 As global members of the simulator, each agent will have easy access to the global parameters without necessarily increasing the agent's memory footprint.

 @subsection subsec_model Pedestrian Model